 Note: Vehicle sellers must provide buyers either a new Emissions Inspection Certificate or an emissions inspection voucher at the time of sale.

-If your vehicle has never been registered in the state of Colorado you must obtain a Vehicle Identification Number (VIN) verification prior to registration.
+If your vehicle has never been titled in Colorado and is not currently titled/registered in Colorado, a Vehicle Identification Number (VIN) verification MAY be required prior to registration."
+If you are unsure, please contact your local Motor Vehicle office for clarification.
 VIN Verifications may be obtained at any Air Care Colorado inspection station.
 If your vehicle requires an emissions inspection, simply let the inspector know that you need a VIN verification as well as an inspection.
 If your vehicle does not require an inspection, do not drive into the testing lanes, please ask for a VIN verification inside the station office.
-VIN verification fee: $20.
+VIN verification fee: $25.

 Important Note: Some county clerks and law enforcement agencies do not provide this service.
 Call ahead to make sure this service is available before going to a county clerk's office or law enforcement agency for a VIN verification.
 For more information on the VIN verification requirement, call the Colorado Division of Motor Vehicles at 303-205-5603 or your county motor vehicle office.